Best Medicare Advantage Plans in Kentucky (2026)

 Our Methodology: How We Chose the Best Kentucky Medicare Advantage Plans

-MoneyGeek assessed Medicare Advantage plans in Kentucky using three core criteria:
+MoneyGeek assessed Medicare Advantage plans in Kentucky using data pulled from CMS Medicare Plan Finder in May 2026, modeled for a 65-year-old nonsmoker.
+We evaluated plans across three criteria:

-• Affordability (50%): Costs account for half the total score because they influence your spending.
-We analyzed combined monthly premiums for Part C and Part D coverage (weighted at 30%) and in-network maximum out-of-pocket limits (weighted at 20%).
-Plans with lower premiums and MOOP thresholds score higher by reducing annual health care expenses.
+• Affordability (50%): Costs account for half the total score.
+We scored combined monthly premiums for Part C and Part D coverage at 30% and in-network MOOP at 20%.
+Plans with lower premiums and MOOP thresholds score higher.

 About Mark Fitzpatrick